golang/go/gopls/doc/settings.md

 <!-- END User: DO NOT MANUALLY EDIT THIS SECTION -->

+#### **newDiff** *string*

+newDiff enables the new diff implementation.
+If this is "both", for now both diffs will be run and statistics will be generateted in a file in $TMPDIR.
+This is a risky setting; help in trying it is appreciated.
+If it is "old" the old implementation is used, and if it is "new", just the new implementation is used.

+Default: 'old'.

 ## Code Lenses

 These are the code lenses that `gopls` currently supports.
 They can be enabled